Fereshteh Forough

-Fereshteh Forough (born 1985) is an Afghan social activist and the CEO and founder of Code to Inspire (CTI), the first coding school for girls in Afghanistan.
+Fereshteh Forough (فرشته فروغ) (born 1985) is an Afghan computer scientist, educator and entrepreneur, and the CEO and founder of Code to Inspire (CTI), the first coding school for girls in Afghanistan, which opened in November 2015.
 She is an advocate for gender equality and the empowerment of women in developing countries through digital literacy, education, and financial independence.
+Through CTI she has worked to broaden access to technology education for Afghan girls and to help graduates take on paid work with clients and employers both inside Afghanistan and abroad.

 Early life and education

 Fereshteh Forough discussing the support of her family in a video for the International Organization for Migration.

 Forough was born in Iran to Afghan parents and grew up a refugee.
 She is one of eight siblings.
 A year after the fall of the Taliban in 2001, her family moved back to Herat, Afghanistan.
 In 2012, she moved to New York City.
-She currently resides in New Hampshire, United States.

 Forough graduated from high school in Iran, majoring in literature.
 She initially had no interest in computer science but was assigned the field after taking a college entrance exam.
 Her father encouraged her to pursue the field, and she took his advice.
 She went on to obtain a Bachelor's in Computer Science from Herat University and later a Master's degree from Technische Universität Berlin in Germany.

+Forough has linked her decision to open a school for women to her own upbringing.
+Her family, living in Iran as refugees, had to obtain official paperwork each year before she could be enrolled, and she has recalled growing up with a persistent uncertainty over whether she would be allowed to attend at all.
+She has also said that she met harassment and discrimination while studying computer science in Herat and later while teaching there.